Cristino Nicolaides

-Cristino Nicolaides (2 January 1925 – 22 January 2011) was an Argentine military officer who belonged to his country's army.
-He held power as a member of the Argentine Military Junta from 1982 to 1983.
-Representing the Argentine Army, he took power after Argentina's defeat in the Falklands War, in the last phase of the Dirty War, waged by the self-styled National Reorganization Process (that is, the said junta).

-In 2007, within the framework of the Causa Contraofensiva (proceedings involving charges relating to crimes committed against Montoneros), he was sentenced to 25 years in prison, and in 2008, he was spared another trial, but until the day he died, he had to live under house arrest, accused in various criminal cases.
-Even by the time of Nicolaides's death, the sentence against him in the Causa Contraofensiva was not final; so he kept his military status and went on receiving his Army pension.
+Cristino Nicolaides (2 January 1925 – 22 January 2011) was an Argentine military officer.
+He was a member of the National Reorganization Process, the military junta which ruled from 1976 to 1983, from 1982, after Argentina's defeat in the Falklands War, to 1983, when democracy was restored.
+In 2007, he was sentenced to 25 years in prison for crimes committed during the Dirty War.
+Until he died, he was under house arrest, accused in various criminal cases.
+Even then, the sentence was not final, so he kept his military status and pension.